Dolly Parton breaks 3 Guinness World Records - NewsBreak

 KNOXVILLE, Tenn. ( WATE ) — The Guinness Book of World Records is honoring East Tennessee icon Dolly Parton for her sustained success in country music for more than seven decades.

 Guinness World Records presented Parton with her three new world record titles during an exclusive presentation in Nashville this week.
-She now holds the record for most decades on the U.S. Hot Country Songs chart by a female artist with seven, and the most No. 1 hits on the U.S. Hot Country Songs chart by a female artist at 25.Christmas movie by Canal Winchester teacher released by Amazon
+She now holds the record for most decades on the U.S. Hot Country Songs chart by a female artist with seven, and the most No. 1 hits on the U.S. Hot Country Songs chart by a female artist at 25.Estate of Betty Lynn, Thelma Lou on ‘The Andy Griffith Show,’ to be auctioned off

 She also broke her own record for the most hits on the U.S. Hot Country Songs chart by a female artist with 109.